-Immerse yourself in the relaxing, picturesque, peaceful surroundings of Bighorn Lake, about 50 miles west of Burgess Jct.on scenic by-way highway 14A.
-Enjoy Boating, swimming, camping, hiking, wildlife (wild horses & bighorn Sheep) and fishing.
-The most popular game fish, a gourmet’s delight, is the walleye.
-Other fine game fish, such as brown and rainbow trout, sauger, ling and perch, abound.
-Winter ice fishing around Horseshoe Bend is good.
+Immerse yourself in the relaxing, picturesque, peaceful surroundings of Bighorn Lake, located roughly 50 miles west of Burgess Junction on scenic US Highway 14A.
+Enjoy Boating, swimming, camping, hiking, wildlife viewing and fishing.
+The most popular game fish at Bighorn Lake is the walleye.
+Other fine game fish, like brown and rainbow trout, sauger, ling and perch, abound.
+Winter ice fishing around Horseshoe Bend is excellent.

-Years ago, Indians believed this lake had no bottom, and it became the basis for many legends and superstitions.
 This lake is named after a Belgian priest, Father DeSmet, who came to Wyoming in 1840 as a missionary to the Flathead Indians.
-It is located on the east end of the Bighorns and is the largest Wyoming lake near Sheridan.
-You will have excellent fishing opportunities at Lake DeSmet and it can be fished year-round.
-If you decide to ice fish, be certain the lake is frozen solid.
-At DeSmet you will find brown and rainbow trout, rock bass and yellow perch all living in the lake.
+It is located on the east end of the Bighorns and is the largest lake in the Sheridan area.
+Year-round fishing is excellent, with brown and rainbow trout, rock bass and yellow perch all living in the lake.

 The waters of the Bighorns provide the habitat for a quality fishing experience.
 Bring your waders or sit on shore.
 The waters are fast so plan your strategy to catch the “big one.”
-You will find brook, brown, grayling, and rainbow trout in these waters.
+You will find brook, brown, grayling, and rainbow trout in the Goose Creeks.

-The reservoir is located in the Bighorns with the shortest access up Red Grade Road (State 26) just outside Big Horn, Wyoming.
-The water levels are dependent on the annual rainfall and irrigation usage.
-At Park Reservoir you will catch brown, cutthroat and rainbow trout.
+The reservoir is located at altitude in the Bighorn Mountains, with the shortest access via unpaved Red Grade Road (State 26) just outside Big Horn, Wyoming.
+Water levels vary with seasonal changes in rainfall and irragition use.
+Park Reservoir is stocked with brown, cutthroat and rainbow trout.

-This creek flows out of the mountains near Story.
+Beautiful Piney Creek flows out of the Bighorn Mountains near Story.
 Hike up Piney Creek Trail and make a day of fly fishing.

-The 12 mile-long reservoir sets in the scenic red shale and juniper canyons and open prairies of southeastern Montana about 20 miles north of Sheridan on highway 314.
-Visitors flock to enjoy the recreational opportunities of boating and other water sports with excellent pass, crappie, walleye, and northern pike fishing.
-Montana regulations for boating, camping and fishing are in effect.
+The 12-mile-long reservoir is set against the scenic red shale and juniper canyons and open prairies of southeastern Montana, about 20 miles north of Sheridan on highway 314.
+Come out and enjoy the myriad recreational opportunities, including boating, paddle boarding, kayaking, wildlife spotting, fishing, and more.
+Catch crappie, walleye, and northern pike.
+Montana regulations for boating, camping and fishing apply.

-Miles of quality fishing can be yours in the canyon.
-Fast, cold, mountain water rushes down the canyon from high above in the Bighorns.
+Cold, clear mountain water rushes down the canyon from high in the Bighorns.
 Hiking and climbing in the canyon are spectacular year-round, while the fishing is always good.
-The Tongue River has several access points besides the canyon.
-Please pick up information from the Game & Fish about this fishery.
 The Tongue River (North & South) has black bullhead, brook and rainbow trout depending on which drainage you fish.